-- Women’s Empowerment: this will focus on gender and women’s issues, and will underpin participants’ effectiveness in bringing about change in their current and future environments.
+- Women’s Empowerment: this will focus on gender and women’s issues, and women's economic empowerment, and will underpin participants’ effectiveness in bringing about change in their current and future environments.

 - U.S. Society and Culture: this will review lessons from U.S. social and cultural revolutions which advanced women’s rights, using them as examples of how to continue the momentum of recent reforms in other parts of the world, for the benefit of women in participants’ home countries.